PGPerfFarm/pgperffarm_server/report.md

 *client*: contains packages with functions used to generate test results and files, with exception handling.
 Results are collected with Python modules which analyse hardware, system and database performance.

-*front-end*: contains HTML, CSS and JS code the website is built on.
+*front-end*: contains HTML, CSS and JS code the website is built on, using the React framework.

 *web*: contains testing functions, role definitions in the authentication system and parsing of the JSON file, along with conversion of existent results in a downloadable format.